 - Individuals with excess sun exposure or conditions such as diabetes that may cause slow healing may not receive as dramatic and long-lasting results

 The side effects of hand rejuvenation can include the same risks as any other surgical procedure, including bad anesthesia reactions, bleeding, scarring, and infections.
 There is also the possibility of undesirable hand enhancement results that require more procedures to gain satisfactory results.
 Discuss with your surgeon which hand rejuvenation procedure is best for your individual needs for best results.
-During your consultation, determine best before and aftercare processes to avoid unwanted side effects.
+During your consultation, determine the best before and aftercare processes to avoid unwanted side effects.

 Begin your hand enhancement journey by searching for board-certified plastic surgeons with experience in correcting the specific problems you’re experiencing - such as thin bony hands with large hand veins, brown spots, or excess skin on the hands.
 The time spent researching the best medical providers to perform optimal hand enhancements will be well worth the outcome.